in28minutes/java-cheat-sheet/README.md

 ArrayList uses an Array kind of structure to store elements.
 So, inserting and deleting from an ArrayList are expensive operations.
 However, search of an ArrayList is faster than LinkedList.
 LinkedList uses a linked representation.
 Each object holds a link to the next element.
 Hence, insertion and deletion are faster than ArrayList.
 But searching is slower.
 ### Set Interface
 - HashSet, LinkedHashSet and TreeSet implement the Set interface.
-LetÕs look at examples of these collection classes.
+Let's look at examples of these collection classes.

 #### HashSet
 HashSet implements set interface.
 Sets do not allow duplicates.
 HashSet does not support ordering.